 Analysis of Inner West Council's options for reaching carbon neutrality based on a technical report by specialist advisors 100% Renewables.
 The Pathway was peer reviewed by Associate Professor Mark Diesendorf, University of NSW.

 Reducing emissions from the Inner West Community

 This report quantifies and describes the Inner West community carbon footprint, models future scenarios, considers Council’s areas of influence, and makes recommendations for key actions that support community emissions reduction.

 Understanding consumption emissions from the the Inner West Community

 This analysis quantifies the impact of household consumption on carbon emissions and highlights the importance of taking a holistic approach to carbon reduction by Inner West Council beyond focusing on energy, transport and waste.

-Overview and recommendations on how Council can foster community energy options, specifically focussing on the Inner West community and Council's context.
+Overview and recommendations on how Council can foster community energy options, specifically focusing on the Inner West community and Council's context.